janaesteadman/GEOG5990M/readme.md

 The code in this repository aims to:
 Clean and Process Data: Ensure the datasets are in the correct format for analysis.
 Perform Correlation Analysis: Calculate and interpret correlation coefficients to quantify the relationships between green spaces and demographic variables.
-Generate Bivariate Choropleth Maps: Create visualizations that illustrate the relationships between green spaces and various demographic variables across London boroughs.
+Generate Bivariate Choropleth Maps: Create visualizations that illustrate the relationships between green spaces and various demographic variables with strong correlations across London boroughs.

+Further Information
+To successfully run the code and reproduce the analysis, users should ensure they have the necessary Python environment set up, including all required libraries specified in the requirements.txt file.
+Additionally, users should verify that they have appropriate data files in the correct format and directory structure as outlined above.

+References